everlytic/developer-test/README.md

 Composer

 ### Setup
+1. Setup the .env file with the database credentials and ensure this file is identical to .env.example
+2. Create the table to store the user listing and include this structure with seed data in the laravel migration folder

 ### Brief
-1. Complete the user listing interface as per the design (folder location)
+Complete the user listing interface as per the design without using a responsive framework like bootstrap.
+For example, the modal can just be implemented using a absolute positioned container
-2. The following features must be completed:
+1. The following features must be completed:

     a.
 List all users currently stored in the database

     b.
 Ability to add new users

     c.
 Ability to delete existing users

+2. Create the routes for each of the above features
+3. Implement a respository design pattern with models when interfacing with the database
+4. As an optional extra (not required), ensure the code in the controllers and repositories are tested using phpunit.

+## Task 2
+Complete the questionaire word document in the task 2 folder